Swaymbhu-git/Code-Editor/README.md

 🔗 **Live Demo:** [https://code-editor-pink-ten.vercel.app/](https://code-editor-pink-ten.vercel.app/)

-Backend server is usually sleeping due to inactivity, hence wait for a minute after clicking, live demo link.
-After server starts, all features start working as usual.
+The backend server may be inactive due to periods of inactivity.
+After clicking the live demo link, please allow up to one minute for the server to start.
+Once it’s running, all features will function as intended.

 ---